 The U.S. Fish and Wildlife Service (Service) Grizzly Bear Recovery Plan directs grizzly bear recovery be pursued in the Bitterroot Ecosystem, along with the Yellowstone, Northern Continental Divide, Selkirk, Cabinet/Yaak, and North Cascades Ecosystems.
 The Service prepared an environmental impact statement, and signed a final rule and record of decision to reintroduce a non-essential experimental population of grizzly bears to the Bitterroot in November 2000.
 In June 2001, the Service reevaluated the decision to reintroduce grizzly bears and published a Notice of Intent and proposed rule to select the “Natural Recovery” alternative which allows for protection of grizzly bears that may move into the Bitterroot from other areas, but does not reintroduce bears.
 Natural movement of grizzly bears into the Bitterroot Ecosystem may occur and would be supported by the Service.
 Any such grizzly bears would have full protection as a threatened species under the Endangered Species Act.

-Management agencies including the U.S. Fish and Wildlife Service, Idaho Department of Fish and Game, Montana Department of Fish, Wildlife and Parks and the USDA Forest Service in cooperation with various non-governmental organizations continue to monitor for grizzly bear movement into the Bitterroot Ecosystem.
-These agencies and organizations in addition to private companies (Simmons Sanitation and BFI) are also taking management actions to increase public awareness of wildlife sanitation issues and black bear/grizzly bear identification techniques and to improve wildlife sanitation within the Bitterroot Ecosystem.
+Management agencies including the U.S. Fish and Wildlife Service, Idaho Department of Fish and Game, Montana Fish, Wildlife and Parks and the USDA Forest Service in cooperation with various non-governmental organizations continue to monitor for grizzly bear movement into the Bitterroot Ecosystem.
+These agencies and organizations, in addition to private companies (Simmons Sanitation and BFI), are also taking management actions to increase public awareness of wildlife sanitation issues and black bear/grizzly bear identification techniques and to improve wildlife sanitation within the Bitterroot Ecosystem.